v-motta/v-motta/README.md

-<h1>Hello, world!!</h1>
+# Hello, world!!

-	<p>I am 21 years old.
+I am 21 years old.
 I am a Front-End Developer with advanced experience in HTML, CSS, Javascript, frameworks as AngularJS and libraries as React and JQuery.
-I have experience with API Rest and Back-End language as C#</p>
+I have experience with API Rest and Back-End language as C#

 <div id="header" align="center">
 	<img src="octocat.png" width="300" />
 	<div>